Testing in Jac#

 Assertions with Messages#

-test test_with_messages {
+test "with messages" {

 result = calculate_something();